Amy-Grumet/Tic-Tac-Toe/README.md

 ## Features
     - Multithreaded gameplay:
-    - AI opponent: Selects a random and legal move
+    - AI opponent: Selects a random and legal move by using java.random
-    - Input validation:
+    - Input validation: Verifies that the user input is within range of the game board, a number, and has not already been played.

 ## Setup and Installation
     1. Clone the repository
     2. Compile the files
+            java *
     3. Run the game

 ## How to Play